 We're very excited and proud to play a part in bringing Irish oak back into use for aging Irish whiskey, helping to manage these ancient forests, and doing our bit for the regeneration of these beautiful, broad-leaf, deciduous woods.
 For every one tree we felled, we replanted seven.

-We sourced these Irish oak trees from within walking distance of the distillery to get to a truer taste of Wicklow Whiskey, using Wicklow barley and Wicklow water.
-Having released the liquid from this great experiment through our Pot Still, we believe it has been truly worth the wait!
+We sourced these Irish oak trees from within walking distance of the distillery to get to a truer taste of Wicklow into the Whiskey.
 The Irish oak amplifies the flavour of the bourbon cask-aged Pot Still liquid while adding layers of sweetness and bready, woody, earthy notes.

 Shop for Glendalough whiskey, gin, poitin, or Glendalough Distillery gear.